- HTML 59.9%

 protocol = "https://"

-output format generates iCalendar files that include alarm/reminder components (VALARM) in addition to the event data.
-This allows calendar applications to display notifications and reminders for events at specified times before the event starts.
+The CalendarWithAlarms output format generates iCalendar files that include alarm/reminder components (VALARM) in addition to the event data.

 {{ with .OutputFormats.Get "Calendar" }}